3 powerful ways to remove mental blocks while working remotely

 First, choose your task, such as completing a client's tax return.
 You will be devoting your complete attention to this task.

-Next, set your timer (on the app or otherwise) for 25 minutes.
+Next, set your timer (on the app or elsewhere) for 25 minutes.
 The technique determines that 25 minutes is the most manageable amount of time to stay on task and create a sense of urgency.

 Then, apply yourself only to this task for 25 minutes—no distractions, no calls, no answering emails.
 There's debate about what to do if something unavoidable comes up, and ultimately, it comes down to what works best for you and your productivity.